Home ยป Recipes ยป Recipes

 How to Make an Upside Down Pear Cake

-Preheat the oven to 350° and line a 9-inch round cake pan with parchment or coat with cooking spray.
+Preheat the oven to 350°F and line a 9-inch round cake pan with parchment paper or coat it with cooking spray.

 Step 1: Make Maple Butter Sauce

-Melt 3 tablespoons butter in a small pan over medium heat; add maple syrup and brown sugar and cook, stirring, until sugar dissolves.
-Bring to a boil and cook for another 2 to 3 minutes until it has reduced slightly.
+Melt 3 tablespoons of butter in a small pan over medium heat.
+Add maple syrup and brown sugar, and cook, stirring, until the sugar dissolves.
+Bring to a boil and cook for an additional 2 to 3 minutes, until it has reduced slightly.
 Remove from the heat and let cool while peeling and slicing the pears.

 Pour the maple mixture into the prepared 9-inch baking pan and arrange pear slices over the top.